druce/druce.github.io/_posts/2013-02-18-e28098cat-foode28099-revisited-e28093-testing-dynamic-spending-rules-e28093-part-3.md

 dsq_thread_id:
   - "1090882291"
 categories:
+  - investing
+tags:
-  - Uncategorized
+  - investing
 ---
-In the [last part](/2013/02/%E2%80%98cat-food%E2%80%99-revisited-%E2%80%93-testing-dynamic-spending-rules-%E2%80%93-part-2/) of our look at dynamic rules for spending in retirement, we discussed how changing the allocation between stocks and bonds affects the maximum sustainable spending rate.
-We can summarize this relationship by plotting the highest feasible initial spending rate for any acceptable shortfall level.<small><sup><a href="#f1">1</a></sup></small>
+> *In the [last part](/2013/02/%E2%80%98cat-food%E2%80%99-revisited-%E2%80%93-testing-dynamic-spending-rules-%E2%80%93-part-2/) of our look at dynamic rules for spending in retirement, we discussed how changing the allocation between stocks and bonds affects the maximum sustainable spending rate.
+We can summarize this relationship by plotting the highest feasible initial spending rate for any acceptable shortfall level.<small><sup><a href="#f1">1</a></sup></small>*
 <!--more-->